Kolade31/API-testing-on-Postman-101-/README.md

 ## Test Cases

-The following test cases are documented in the `TEST_CASES.md` file:
+The following test cases are documented in the test cases file:

 1. **Retrieve All Posts**
 2. **Retrieve Single Post by ID**